Confidence and discoveries with e-values: Introduction

 The usual approaches to hypothesis testing and confidence estimation are based on \p-values, but our emphasis will be on alternative approaches based on \e-values, as discussed in, e.g., \citet{Shafer:2021} (who uses ``betting score'' for our ``\e-value''), \citet[Section 11.5]{Shafer/Vovk:2019} (who use ``Skeptic's capital''), \citet{Grunwald/etal:arXiv1906}, and \citet{Vovk/Wang:2021} (who proposed the term ``\e-values'').

 \textit{E}-values can be defined as values taken by \e-variables, and an \emph{\e-variable} is a random variable taking values in $[0,\infty]$ whose expectation is at most 1 under the null hypothesis.
 In many areas of statistics \e-variables appear naturally as likelihood ratios: if $Q$ is a simple null hypothesis and $Q'$ is an alternative probability measure, the Radon--Nikodym derivative $\d Q'/\d Q$ is an \e-variable.
 In Bayesian statistics, $Q$ or $Q'$ or both may be defined as marginal probability measures for Bayesian models, in which case likelihood ratios are known as Bayes factors.
-The fundamental monograph treating Bayes factors is Jeffreys's (\citeyear{Jeffreys:1961}); see, e.g., \citet{Ly/etal:2016} for a recent appreciation.
+The fundamental monograph treating Bayes factors is Jeffreys's \citeyr{Jeffreys:1961}; see, e.g., \citet{Ly/etal:2016} for a recent appreciation.
 The notions of \e-values and Bayes factors coincide for simple null hypotheses but diverge for composite ones (for \e-variables, the expectation should be at most 1 under any probability measure in the null hypothesis).

+The existing statistical methods are often divided into Bayesian and classical (we will say more about the latter in Section \ref{sec:comparison}).
+While \p-values are the standard classical tool of hypothesis testing, Bayes factors are the standard Bayesian tool \citep{Benjamini/etal:2021}.
+One way of looking at \e-values is as a way of modelling Bayes factors inside classical statistics inasmuch as they do not require prior distributions for their definition.
+This hints at the difficulty of comparisons between results based on \p-values and those based on \e-values; it is a manifestation of the oft-acknowledged chasm between classical and Bayesian statistics.

+Roughly, the Bayesian interpretation of an \e-variable $\d Q'/\d Q$ is that, when deciding between $Q'$ and $Q$ as possible explanations for the data and observing a very large \e-value, the optimal decision is to reject $Q$ unless the prior probability of $Q$ is high or a mistaken rejection of $Q$ is much more costly than a mistaken rejection of $Q'$ (see \citet[Proposition 6.1]{Bernardo/Smith:2000} for a precise decision-theoretic statement).

+Another important and popular source of \e-values, especially in the context of sequential observations, is \emph{\e-processes}, which are stochastic processes $(E_t)_{t\ge 0}$ such that $E_\tau$ is an \e-variable for any stopping time $\tau$ (with respect to a pre-specified filtration); see, e.g., \citet{Shafer/Vovk:2019}, \citet{Grunwald/etal:arXiv1906}, \citet{Vovk/Wang:2021}, and \citet{Wang/Ramdas:2022}.
+The use of \e-processes ensures validity under optional stopping and allows sequential update of statistical evidence.
+These advantages are discussed extensively in the existing literature and are not the focus of this paper.

 If $E$ is an \e-variable and $\alpha>1$, Markov's inequality implies that, under the null hypothesis, $E\ge\alpha$ with probability at most $1/\alpha$.
-Therefore, observing a large value of $E$ provides evidence against the null hypothesis.
-In typical uses of \e-values, however, we are not given a threshold $\alpha$ in advance (or ever), and simply regard an e-value as the strength of evidence against the null.
+Therefore, observing a large value of $E$ provides evidence against the null hypothesis in classical statistics as well.
+In typical uses of \e-values, however, we are not given a threshold $\alpha$ in advance (or ever), and simply regard an \e-value as the strength of evidence against the null.